lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### DynamoDB

-This is a fully-managed, highly-available proprietary NoSQL key-value *Database as a Service* with replication across 3 AZ's.
+This is a fully-managed, highly-available proprietary NoSQL key-value *Database as a Service* with replication across 3 AZs.
 Features:

-- Scales to millions/requests/s, trillions of rows, 100s of terabytes of storage
+- Scales to millions/requests/s, trillions of rows, 100s of terabytes of storage.
-- Fast and consistent performance
+- Fast and consistent performance.
-- Single-digit millisecond latency
+- Single-digit millisecond latency.
-- Integrated with IAM
+- Integrated with IAM.
-- Has both a Standard and Infrequent Access (IA) table class
+- Has both a Standard and Infrequent Access (IA) table class.

 // TODO: Structure of DynamoDB data